1,000 Times Stronger and Free Electricity: Goodbye to Solar Panels with the Photovoltaic Ceramic

 By sun rays, excited elementary particles of nanoparticles gain energy; thus, electrons move into the upper level.
 These excited electrons will then be inserted into the aluminum oxide crystals that work to carry the electrons to the ceramic surface and then the electrical current.

 This photovoltaic ceramic is an example of how the industry is innovating solutions increasingly aimed at self-consumption.
 So are the Tesla roofs and the mini wind turbines you have seen in previous articles.
-However, this new invention is another step towards the solar panels of the future.
+However, this new invention is another step towards the future of solar panels.
 These are increasingly flexible and adapted to homes.
-The reason is that so people like you can save on electricity and move towards the long-awaited net zero.
+The reason is that people like you can save on electricity and move towards the long-awaited net zero.